 The Company considers the items included in the consolidated statements of shareholders' equity as capital.
 The Company manages the capital structure and makes adjustments to it in light of changes in economic conditions and the risk characteristics of the underlying assets.
 In order to maintain or adjust the capital structure, the Company may issue new shares through private placements, sell assets to reduce debt or return capital to shareholders.
-The Company is not subject to externally imposed capital requirements.
+The Company is not subject to externally imposed capital requirements, except as disclosed in Note 1.

-17. Income Taxes
+16. Income Taxes